flatironinstitute/finufft/docs/error.rst

   18 size of bins for subprob/blockgather invalid
-  19 GPU shmem too small for subprob/blockgather parameters 20 invalid number of nonuniform points: nj or nk negative, or too big (see defs.h) 23 invalid upsampfac set while using gpu_spreadinterponly mode.
+  19 GPU shmem too small for subprob/blockgather parameters 20 invalid number of nonuniform points: nj or nk negative, or too big (see defs.h) 23 invalid upsampfac set while using gpu_spreadinterponly mode

 When ``ier=1`` (warning only) the transform(s) is/are still completed, at the smallest epsilon achievable, so, with that caveat, the answer should still be usable.